brendanjohnharris/Catch22.jl/README.md

 # Catch22
 A Julia package wrapping [_catch22_](https://www.github.com/chlubba/catch22), which is a set of 22 minimally redundant time-series features shown by [Lubba et al. (2019)](https://doi.org/10.1007/s10618-019-00647-x) to be performant in a range of time-series classification problems.

 The [_catch22_](https://www.github.com/chlubba/catch22) repository provides these 22 features, originally coded in Matlab as part of the [_hctsa_](https://github.com/benfulcher/hctsa) toolbox, as C functions (in addition to Matlab and Python wrappers).
-This package simply uses Julia's `ccall` to wrap these C functions, which have been compiled into the shared library artifacts of [catch22_jll](https://github.com/JuliaBinaryWrappers/catch22_jll.jl) by the fantastic [BinaryBuilder](https://github.com/JuliaPackaging/BinaryBuilder.jl) package.
+This package simply uses Julia's `ccall` to wrap these C functions from a shared library that is accessed through [catch22_jll](https://github.com/JuliaBinaryWrappers/catch22_jll.jl) and compiled by the fantastic [BinaryBuilder](https://github.com/JuliaPackaging/BinaryBuilder.jl) package.

 <br>